DeMONLab-BioFINDER/karlsson_synthetic_taupet/examples/README.md

 ```

 The output is
-1) a csv with summary image metrics and suvr in Braak regions comparing true and synthetic images.
+1) a csv with summary image metrics and suvr in Braak regions comparing true and synthetic images, saved in outputs/eval/.
-2) synthetic tau-PET for the full test set saved as NIfTI files.
+2) synthetic tau-PET for the full test set saved as NIfTI files, saved in outputs/synthetic_test_scans/.